-- (4) Age of the person when the offense was committed. - (5) Whether the offense was an isolated or repeated incident. - (6) Social conditions which may have contributed to the offense. - 24 (7) An available probation or parole record, report, or recommendation. - (8) Evidence of rehabilitation, including good conduct in prison or jail, in the community, counseling or psychiatric treatment received, acquisition of additional academic or vocational schooling, successful business or employment history, and the recommendation of his or her supervisors or other persons in the community.

-- (b) A hearing under subsection (a) shall be conducted in a manner prescribed by the trial judge and shall include oral argument and review of relevant documentation in support of, or in objection to, the granting of the petition.
-The Alabama Rules of Evidence shall apply to the hearing.
+- 10 (5) Whether the offense was an isolated or repeated - incident. - 12 (6) Social conditions which may have contributed to - the offense. - 14 (7) An available probation or parole record, report, - or recommendation. - 16 (8) Evidence of rehabilitation, including good - 17 conduct in prison or jail, in the community, counseling or - 18 psychiatric treatment received, acquisition of additional - 19 academic or vocational schooling, successful business or - 20 employment history, and the recommendation of his or her - supervisors or other persons in the community. - 22 (b) A hearing under subsection (a) shall be - conducted in a manner prescribed by the trial judge and shall - include oral argument and review of relevant documentation in - support of, or in objection to, the granting of the petition. - The Alabama Rules of Evidence shall apply to the hearing.

-Leave of the court shall be obtained for the taking of witness testimony relating to any disputed fact. - (c) The court shall grant the petition if it is reasonably satisfied from the evidence that the petitioner has complied with and satisfied the requirements of Section 1, 2, or 3.
+Leave of the court shall be obtained for the taking of witness testimony relating to any disputed fact.

+- (c) The court shall grant the petition if it is reasonably satisfied from the evidence that the petitioner has complied with and satisfied the requirements of Section 1, 2, 3, or 4.
 The court shall have discretion over the number of cases that may be expunged pursuant to this act after the first case is expunged.
 The ruling of the court shall be subject to certiorari review and shall not be reversed absent a showing of an abuse of discretion. - (d) If no objection to a petition is filed by the prosecuting authority or victim, the court having jurisdiction over the matter may rule on the merits of the petition without setting the matter for hearing.
-In such cases, the court shall grant the petition if it is reasonably satisfied from the evidence that the petitioner has complied with and satisfied the requirements of Section 1, 2, or 3.
-The court shall have discretion over the number of cases that may be expunded pursuant to this act after the first case is expunded.
+In such cases, the court shall grant the petition if it is reasonably satisfied from the evidence that the petitioner has complied with and satisfied the requirements of Section 1, 2, 3, or 4.
+The court shall have discretion over the number of cases that may be expunged pursuant to this act after the first case is expunged.

-Section 7. (a) Upon the granting of a petition pursuant to Section 1 or 3, the court shall order the destruction of all records in the custody of the court and any records in the custody of any other agency or official, including law enforcement records.
+Section 8. (a) Upon the granting of a petition pursuant to Section 1 or 3, the court shall order the destruction of all records in the custody of the court and any records in the custody of any other agency or official, including law enforcement records.
 On the effective date of this act and for 18 months thereafter, every agency with records relating to the arrest, charge, or other matters arising out of the arrest or charge that is ordered to destroy the records shall certify to the court within 180 days of the entry of the expungement order that the required expungement action has been completed.

-- (b) Eighteen months after the effective date of this act, every agency with records relating to the arrest, charge, or other matters arising out of the arrest or charge that is ordered to destroy the records shall certify to the court within 60 days of the entry of the expungement order that the required expungement action has been completed. - (c) After the expungement of records pursuant to subsection (a), the proceedings regarding the charge shall be deemed never to have occurred.
+After the first 18 months of the effective date of this act, every agency with records relating to the arrest charge, or other matters arising out of the arrest or charge that is ordered to destroy the records shall certify to the court within 60 days of the entry of the expungement order that the required expungement action has been completed.

+(b) After the expungement of records pursuant to subsection (a), the proceedings regarding the charge shall be deemed never to have occurred.
 The court and other agencies shall reply to any inquiry that no record exists on the matter.
 The petitioner whose record was expunged shall not have to disclose the fact of the record or any matter relating thereto on an application for employment, credit, or other type of application.